HarryLovesCode/Vulkan-API-Book/chap03/chap03.md

 ## `VkDeviceQueueCreateInfo`

 The next step is to create a device using `vkCreateDevice`.
 However, in order to do that, we must have a `VkDeviceCreateInfo` object.
 And, as you may have guessed having seen the specification, we need a `VkDeviceQueueCreateInfo` object.

-You can find the documentation for this object [here](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#VkDeviceQueueCreateInfo).
-Let's look at the definition:
+**Definition for `VkDeviceQueueCreateInfo`**:

 ```cpp
 typedef struct VkDeviceQueueCreateInfo {